-There’s nothing more decadent than a fudgey, delicious brownie.
-Conventional brownies are full of gluten or refined grains, sugar and often store bought versions contain trans fats.
-Not a winning combo.
+There’s nothing more delicious than decadent than a fudgey, warm brownie on a cold winter night.
+Conventional brownies are full of gluten or refined grains, sugar and store bought versions often contain trans fats – definitely not a winning combo!

-The good news is for brownie lovers, the traditional chocolate brownie has had a BePure make over.
-This recipe is gluten free, dairy free, refined sugar free, flourless and gets it’s fudgey texture from a surprise ingredient - black beans!
+If you're a brownie lovers, don't worry, we have good news for you.
+The traditional chocolate brownie has had a BePure makeover.
+This recipe is gluten-free, dairy-free, refined sugar-free, flourless and gets it’s fudgey texture from a surprise ingredient - black beans!

 There are several black bean brownie recipes floating around the internet.
-We experimented with several before coming up with our own recipe.
-We’ve subbed ripe bananas in place of half the natural sweetener and included organic chocolate chunks.
+We experimented with several before coming up with our own BePure recipe.
+We’ve substituted ripe bananas in place of half the natural sweetener and included organic chocolate chunks.

 This recipe is great to make with kids.
-It can be make entirely in a food processor and because it is gluten free, you don’t have to worry about overworking the batter and making a tough finished product.
+It can be simply made in a food processor and because it is gluten free, you don’t have to worry about overworking the batter and making a tough finished product.

 ¼ cup melted coconut oil

-1 400g can of black beans, drained.
-We used the Ceres Organics brand.
+1 x 400g can of organic black beans, drained

-⅓ cup cacao powder.
-You could also use cocoa powder.
+⅓ cup cacao powder (gold standard), you could also use cocoa powder

-2-3 Tbsp of liquid sweetener of choice.
-Maple syrup, honey etc. Start with 2 and adjust to taste.
+2–3 Tbsp of liquid sweetener of choice – maple syrup, honey etc.

 ¼ cup peanut butter